Epithelioid Hemangioendothelioma (EHE)

 People with EHE will have different symptoms depending on where the tumor is located.
 Common symptoms include:

-Imaging: If you have symptoms of EHE, your doctor will take images of the tumor using MRI, CT, X-ray, or PET scan to determine the size and location of the tumor.
-These factors determine which treatment options are available.
+If you have symptoms of EHE, your doctor will take images of the tumor using MRI, CT, X-ray, or PET scan to look at the size of the tumor and where it is in the body.
+They will also check for signs that the tumor has spread to other parts of the body.

-Biopsy: To check if the tumor is EHE, your doctor will perform a biopsy, taking a small sample from the tumor with a needle.
-A pathologist will study cells from the sample under the microscope to see what kind of tumor it is.
+To check if the tumor is EHE, your doctor will perform a biopsy, taking a small sample from the tumor with a needle.
+An expert, called a pathologist, will study cells from the sample under the microscope to see what kind of tumor it is.

 How is epithelioid hemangioendothelioma treated?

-Given that EHE is so rare, there is no standard treatment.
-Treatment for EHE depends on where it starts and if it has spread, which is different for each patient.
-You should go to an expert in tumors that form in blood vessels to decide the best approach for your cancer.
+Since EHE is so rare, there is no standard treatment.
+Treatment for each person is different and depends on where in the body EHE starts and if it has spread.
+You should see a doctor who is an expert in tumors that form in blood vessels to decide the best approach for your cancer.
 You can contact MyPART for help finding experts near you.

-Surgery: Surgery is most often used to treat EHE.
-Surgery can also be combined with chemotherapy and radiation therapy.
+Surgery is most often used to treat EHE that has not spread to other parts of the body.
+Surgery can also be used with chemotherapy and radiation therapy.

-Radiation therapy: Doctors sometime use radiation therapy to treat EHE, with or without surgery.
+Doctors sometimes use radiation therapy to treat EHE, with or without surgery.
+Radiation therapy is most often used to treat EHE that grows in the bones.
 Because radiation therapy can cause other cancers in the future, it is important to discuss this option with your doctor.

-Chemotherapy: Doctors may combine chemotherapy with other treatments.
+Doctors may use chemotherapy with other treatments.
 It is important to discuss the side effects with your doctor.

 Does epithelioid hemangioendothelioma run in families?